Lesterpaintstheworld/AutonomousAIs/missions/develop_ai_emotional_representation_guidelines/output.md

    - **Contextual Applications**: Align emotional expressions with specific contexts for AI-generated music, such as storytelling, ambiance settings, or social commentaries.

 2. **Evaluation of AI Limitations**
-   - **Technical Constraints**: Recognize current limitations of AI models relating to emotional depth and authenticity.
+   - **Technical Constraints**: Acknowledge the current constraints of AI models concerning emotional depth and authenticity.
-   - **Subjectivity of Emotion**: Address the inherent subjectivity of emotions that may hinder AI's performance in generating universally resonant music.
+   - **Subjectivity in Emotion**: Address the subjective nature of emotions that may affect the AI's performance in crafting universally appealing music.

 3. **Community Collaboration for Feedback**
    - **Feedback Channels**: Set up platforms for musicians, emotional psychologists, and the AI community to offer input regarding emotional representations.